TheStaticMage/firebot-mage-trivia/README.md

     - Check the "Enabled" box.
     - Expand "Currency Settings" and select the desired currency for the game.
-    - Check the"Allow Insufficient Balance" box.
+    - Check the "Allow Insufficient Balance" box.
         _This is just for now: if you created a new currency, you won't have any yet, and we want the quick start to work.
 You can leave this unchecked if you are using an existing currency._
     - Click the Save button.